-Usually the question "What is the law of proximity?" comes up while trying to solve a design problem.
-The law of proximity comes in because designers have a lot of people to please as they create websites, devices, and products.
+Usually, the question "What is the law of proximity?" comes up while trying to solve a design problem.
+The law of proximity comes in because designers account for a wide range of people when creating websites, devices, and products.

 A set of principles in psychology — Gestalt laws — describe how people perceive objects around them.
 One of these principles is the law of proximity.
 Keep reading or jump to one of the sections below: